jochu/swank-clojure/README.md

    Clojure, this is all you need.
 Just get Swank Clojure through [ELPA](http://tromey.com/elpa) and stop reading here. =)

-2. Custom classpath: If you want to hack on Clojure or Contrib, set swank-clojure-classpath to a list of paths to the jars you want to use and then hit M-x slime.
+2. Custom classpath: If you want to hack on Clojure or Contrib or want to provide your own copy of the jars for some other reason, set swank-clojure-classpath to a list of paths to the jars you want to use and then hit M-x slime.